markstringer-dti/markstringer-dti.github.io/dti.md

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
 The main effect of this is pretty much guaranteed failure.
 But on the way to that inevitable conclusion, there is more and more strident demand for "agreed" activity.
 Activity at almost any cost, no matter how frantic, pointless and damaging it might be.

 Working late.
-Working weekends, holidays being cancelled or frowned on.
+Working weekends, holidays being cancelled or the boss making sideways comments when team member take them.
 There is an insistence on a "positive, can do attitude."
 These are signs that you're working on a trench warfare project.
 At the same  time, trying to deal with the problems that the project faces is not well received.
 It's regarded as "negative" or "defeatist".

-Staff leaving drinks every Friday?
-Staff being signed off long-term sick?
+Leaving drinks every Friday?
+People on your team being signed off long-term sick?
 Or with stress?
-Ex members of staff bringing lawsuits against the company?
+Ex members of the team bringing lawsuits against the company?
 These are also signs.

 I must confess, I still haven't found a way of remaining calm when I get a certain kind of complaint from senior management.
 The complaint is that the team isn't looking stressed enough.